mrmounment/SeshWebsiteNanoc/content/wiki/Website_Documentation/Nanoc_Quickstart_for_Sinatra_users.md

 to start a temporary web server which allows you to view the site.

 All being well, you should be able to navigate to the correct IP address in a web browser and view the site.
+The path of this page will be "/wiki/Website_Documentation/Nanoc_Quickstart_for_Sinatra_users"

 ## A note about rerun